-Start with an understanding of your top-line item, your revenues is a product of quantity and price.
+Start with an understanding of your top-line item, your revenues are a product of quantity and price.
 If your revenue stream has a scarcity of supply, then you will have to ensure that your max revenues cannot surpass the quantity available.
-You may have multiple revenue streams to ensure that you maximize your events capacity.
+You may have multiple revenue streams to ensure that you maximize your event's capacity.

 Think of the following revenue streams when launching an event.

 Your event will have many different types of expenses, from the cost of the venue to the food and drink that you'll be serving.
 Plan ahead of time by creating a budget and understanding where your money will be going.
 For example, Fyre Festival overestimated the attendance of their event and did not account for the fact that they would need more tents, port-a-potties, and other infrastructure to accommodate the expected guests.

 3. Don't Oversell Your Event